Space Mission Analysis and Design (SMAD): Orbit Design with ModelCenter (Part 1 of 3)

 Summary

-In this tutorial you created an access between a Satellite’s imaging camera and a constellation of volcanoes.
-Using the STK Analyzer capability, you optimized the orbit.
-First, using parametric trade studies, you determined that a higher altitude resulted in longer access periods.
+In this tutorial you created an access between a satellite's imaging camera and a constellation of volcanoes.
+Using the ModelCenter software and the STK Plugin for ModelCenter, you optimized its orbit.
+First, using parametric trade studies, you determined that a higher semi-major axis resulted in longer access periods.
 With that in mind, you then conducted trade studies for an eccentric orbit to find the optimal orbital parameters for the maximum complete access duration.

 Space Mission Analysis and Design Part 2: Solar and Power Design

 The next lesson in the Space Mission Analysis and Design series focuses on solar and power design.
-You will use the Solar Panel tool and the Analysis Workbench capability to determine what solar panel and battery combination will best satisfy your mission requirements.
+You will use the Solar Panel tool, available with the STK software's SatPro capability, and the Analysis Workbench capability to determine which combination of solar panels and batteries will best satisfy your mission requirements.